A Generalized Landauer's Principle for Unitarily Transformed Thermal Reservoirs

 The squeezed thermal state (STS) constitutes a fundamental concept in modern quantum thermodynamics and metrology.
 It represents a non-equilibrium system formed by applying a unitary squeezing operator to a thermal density matrix, resulting in phase-sensitive noise redistribution—fluctuations are suppressed in one quadrature below the standard quantum limit at the expense of amplified noise in the conjugate quadrature \cite{Marian:1993aa,Kim:1989bb}.
 By extending the notion of coherent thermal states through squeezing transformations, STSs enable enhanced measurement precision and exhibit distinctive thermodynamic properties.
-Notably, when employed as an engineered thermal reservoir in quantum heat engines, STCs can facilitate performance that surpasses the classical Carnot limit, with potential applications extending to quantum-enhanced thermal management and information processing \cite{Rossnagel:2014cc,Klaers:2017dd}.
+Notably, when employed as an engineered thermal reservoir in quantum heat engines, STSs can facilitate performance that surpasses the classical Carnot limit, with potential applications extending to quantum-enhanced thermal management and information processing \cite{Rossnagel:2014cc,Klaers:2017dd}.
 Research on STSs thus provides critical insights into the interplay between quantum squeezing and thermal fluctuations, offering a productive framework for exploring the interface of quantum optics, statistical mechanics, and open quantum systems \cite{Breuer}.

 Given the advantages of STSs as thermal reservoirs, researchers are actively exploring their role in energy and information exchange between quantum systems.
 A key principle in this domain is Landauer's principle, which originally stated that erasing one bit of information requires a minimum energy cost of $k_BT\ln2$ \cite{landauer1961}.
-However, in a seminal thought experiment presented in \cite{Klaers:2019}, Klaers showed that when a STS is employed as the thermal bath for information erasure, the conventional form of Landauer's principle can be violated, and the associated work cost falls below the standard Landauer limit.
+However, in a seminal thought experiment presented in \cite{Klaers:2019,Chattopadhyay:2025vis}, Klaers showed that when a STS is employed as the thermal bath for information erasure, the conventional form of Landauer's principle can be violated, and the associated work cost falls below the standard Landauer limit.
+This is because the STS inherently contains additional thermodynamic resources, rather than violating thermodynamic laws.
 This work highlights the potential of squeezed thermal environments for pioneering low-energy quantum information processing and advancing the design of energy-efficient electronics.